 The college reserves the right to move a student from one house to another, to remove them from campus housing or even to dismiss them from the college if it is found that they cannot function as a cooperative member of their house or of the college community.

 Students who do not accept the responsibilities of community living and house membership may be referred to a variety of college proceedings.
-Depending on the nature of the behavior, referral may be made to local law-enforcement agencies, Campus Police, the Office of Institutional Diversity and Equity, the College Judicial Board or to the dean of the college (or designate).
+Depending on the nature of the behavior, referral may be made to local law-enforcement agencies, Campus Police, the Office of Institutional Diversity and Equity, the College Conduct Board or to the dean of the college (or designate).
 For further information on these actions, see specific references in this section of the handbook.

 Policies, Procedures, & Guidelines